nickruggeri/Hy-MMSBM/README.md

 # Hy-MMSBM
-Implementation of the inference and sampling procedure for the Hy-MMSBM probabilistic model for hypergraphs.
+Implementation of the inference and sampling procedures for the Hy-MMSBM probabilistic model for hypergraphs.

+<h1 align="center"> Coming soon! </h1>